 Two recent books by innovation scholars focus on different aspects of innovation — within and outside the organization.

-How can companies ensure that a promising initiative receives the necessary resources?
+“Innovate or die” has become the mantra for many companies.
+But how, exactly, should businesses innovate?
+To be sure, much has been written on the subject, yet many executives are still uncertain how to proceed with respect to a number of fundamental issues.
+How, for instance, can they ensure that a promising initiative receives the necessary resources when the core business dominates the organization?
 And why do so many brilliant inventions fail while other seemingly mediocre offerings succeed?
-Such questions are addressed in two recent books — Unrelenting Innovation: How to Build a Culture for Market Dominance, by Gerard J. Tellis and The Wide Lens: A New Strategy for Innovation, by Ron Adner.
-The first book concentrates on a company’s internal workings, while the latter focuses on its external environment.
+Such basic questions are the subject of two recent books — Unrelenting Innovation: How to Build a Culture for Market Dominance, by Gerard J. Tellis (San Francisco, California: Jossey-Bass, 2013), and The Wide Lens: A New Strategy for Innovation, by Ron Adner (New York: Portfolio/Penguin, 2012).
+The two books make an interesting pairing: The first concentrates on a company’s internal workings, while the latter focuses on its external environment.

 An Internal Focus on Organizational Cultures